Sick Building Syndrome (SBS) is a significant workplace health concern that modern janitorial services can combat.

 There are several steps that you can take to address and eliminate SBS in your office.

-- Ventilation – Clean all air ducts before and after the summer season.
-Look at ways to allow natural air flow from the outside, keeping in mind the idea is to reduce indoor air pollution.
+- Ventilation - Clean all air ducts before and after the summer season.
+Look for ways to allow natural air flow from the outside, keeping in mind the idea is to reduce indoor air pollution.

 - Plants - Live plants are an inexpensive way to absorb toxic CO2 levels in buildings that can contribute to respiratory issues.
 Current research has also shown a correlation between the placement of live indoor plants and employee health and wellbeing.

-- Carpet – Carpets trap and filter out a large amount of dust and airborne pollution from the air.
+- Carpet - Carpets trap and filter out a significant amount of dust and airborne pollution from the air.
 Make sure to have your carpet cleaned regularly to avoid knocking the dust, mold spores, and trapped bacteria into the air.
 Additionally, strongly consider implementing green carpet cleaning practices to eliminate the possibility of triggering or compounding SBS through human reactions to harsh chemicals.

 - Lighting - Repair or replace all damaged or low-quality lighting throughout the building.
 Consider implementing a natural lighting solution.